Ms. Leslie Flaum, Chief Instructor, Sah Dan

 My training started in 1982 when I was seven years old and in the second grade.
 I wanted to join the local karate class because, as my mom put it, I loved the costumes.
 Fast forward 37+ years later and I'm the student who was not distracted by other activities such as football, baseball, basketball, or soccer.
 I stayed and I trained making this my home.

 I started training at Appalachia Tang Soo Do under Master Michael White (#14306) and was promoted to Cho Dan in 1986 (#21451).
 In 1997, I started my own class at The Ohio State University, Buckeye Tang Soo Do, and taught there for almost ten years until a professional opportunity took me away.
-I now assist Ms. Flaum with Joint Forces Tang Soo Do classes and teach many of the children's classes.
+I now assist Ms. Flaum with Joint Forces Tang Soo Do classes.

 My training started in 1982 when I was seven years old and in the second grade.
 I wanted to join the local karate class because, as my mom put it, I loved the costumes.
 Fast forward 37+ years later and I'm the student who was not distracted by other activities such as football, baseball, basketball, or soccer.
 I stayed and I trained making this my home.

 I started training at Appalachia Tang Soo Do under Master Michael White (#14306) and was promoted to Cho Dan in 1986 (#21451).
 In 1997, I started my own class at The Ohio State University, Buckeye Tang Soo Do, and taught there for almost ten years until a professional opportunity took me away.
-I now assist Ms. Flaum with Joint Forces Tang Soo Do classes and teach many of the children's classes.
+I now assist Ms. Flaum with Joint Forces Tang Soo Do classes.